jamesburt85/askonasholt/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.3 : 2.2 has lots of new features, tweaks and fixes; including the introduction of a Premium version with even more features.
-2.2.3 adds a feature for detecting and fixing MySQL corruption, plus some fixes and tweaks.
+* 2.2.11 : Fix a silent failure in optimization for some tables.
+A recommended update for all.